Table of Contents[Hide][Show]

 diff -r dir1 dir2

-option allows recursive comparison of directories and their contents.
-For example, diff -r dir1 dir2
+The -r option allows recursive comparison of directories and their contents.
+For example, diff -r dir1 dir2 will compare all files and subdirectories within dir1 and dir2.
+This is useful for verifying backups or ensuring consistency between two directory structures.

 7. Output Only Differences